High DPI

 The required configuration input to Qt is per-screen logical DPI.
 Currently, X11 provides either global logical DPI or per-screen physical DPI.
 Neither of these are exactly what Qt needs, which can make DPI configuration on X11 more complicated than on other platforms.

-Desktops environments such as Ubuntu and Kubntu implement workarounds for the lack of logical DPI, and provide easily configurable high-DPI support.
-If you instead want to configure X11 DPI settings manually then this section describes which X11 settings Qt reads.
+Desktop environments such as Ubuntu and Kubuntu implement workarounds for the lack of logical DPI, and provide easily configurable high-DPI support.
+If you instead want to configure X11 DPI settings manually, then this section describes which X11 settings Qt reads.

-Some X11 configuration workflows involves overriding the reported physical size of the screen in order to make DPI calculations yield a specific DPI value.
+Some X11 configuration workflows involve overriding the reported physical size of the screen to make DPI calculations yield a specific DPI value.
 Qt supports this workflow, but this requires opting in, as described below.

 Configuring Windows

 Qt uses the Windows display scale settings automatically; no specific settings are required.
-For example, if a display is configured for 175% scale then Qt apps will see a device pixel ratio of 1.75 on that screen.
+For example, if a display is configured for 175% scale, then Qt apps see a device pixel ratio of 1.75 on that screen.

 QT_SCALE_FACTOR